A rock guitarist since the 1970s, Kelley has been a fan of rock, blues, and jazz since the 1960s.

 In Melody Maker in 1975, Moon was quoted as saying, “I like playing with friends.
 But my love is on the stage or theatrical drumming and not drum solos or session work.
 I’m not used to being told to play a certain way.
 I’m a lousy session musician.”

 From 1968 onward, Peter “Dougal” Butler became Keith Moon’s personal assistant or “minder.”
-He tried to keep Keith out of trouble, which often meant keeping him from overdosing on drugs or getting him medical aid when he already had.
-Butler also frequently took the rap when Keith would crash a car, usually while drunk.
-Astonishingly, Keith never had a driver’s license or car insurance.
+He tried to keep Moon out of trouble, which often meant keeping him from overdosing on drugs or getting him medical aid when he already had.
+Butler also frequently took the rap when Moon would crash a car, usually while drunk.
+Astonishingly, Moon never had a driver’s license or car insurance.

-In August 1969, The Who played at Woodstock but hated every minute of it.
-Before they played – 16 hours behind schedule – their drinks had been spiked with LSD and the photographers wouldn’t leave them alone when they were onstage.
+In August 1969, the Who played at Woodstock but hated every minute of it.
+Before they played, 16 hours behind schedule, their drinks were spiked with LSD and the photographers wouldn’t leave them alone when they were onstage.
 Nevertheless, as dawn broke, the band sounded marvelous playing tunes from their rock opera, Tommy.

 Soon thereafter, Moon told some friends, “I killed a man.”

-Keith Moon Lived in Los Angeles During the Hedonistic 1970s
+Keith Moon's Hedonistic Time in Los Angeles in the 1970s

-During the seventies Keith Moon spent lots of time in Los Angeles, which had grown to become the rock and rock capital of America.
+During the seventies, Keith Moon spent lots of time in Los Angeles, which had grown to become the rock and roll capital of America.
 La La Land also seemed to host a party every night of every day, many of which Moon attended, no doubt.

-The Who’s most recent album was Who’s Next, which featured numerous hit tunes, including “Wont Get Fooled Again,” “Behind Blue Eyes,” “Getting in Tune” and “Going Mobile.”
+The Who’s most recent album was Who’s Next, which featured numerous hit tunes, including “Won't Get Fooled Again,” “Behind Blue Eyes,” “Getting in Tune,” and “Going Mobile.”
 In this inventive album, the Who used synthesizers and taped musical segments for the first time.
-And it could be said that Keith Moon provided some of his best drumming in this classic offering, particularly on “Won’t Get Fooled Again,” the single of which became a rock anthem.
+And it could be said that Moon provided some of his best drumming in this classic offering, particularly on “Won’t Get Fooled Again,” the single of which became a rock anthem.